 - The University of Kent, chaired by Sally Fincher

 - The University of Glasgow, chaired by Quintin Cutts

 - The University of Manchester, chaired by Duncan Hull

 Since the lockdown, physical locations are less important so join whichever group you like or setup your own and let us know about it via the channels below.
-We hope to be able to continue our online discussions face-to-face in the future.
+We look forward to continuing our online discussions face-to-face in the future.

-We are building a community of practice for people who care about Computer Science Education.
-By meeting regularly, we can learn from each other and share best practice, see the club rules.
-There aren’t enough opportunities for people who are busy teaching or training to meet regularly and share their knowledge.
+We are a community of practice (CoP) that cares about Computer Science Education at University and beyond.
+By meeting regularly, we can learn from each other and share best practice, see our sigcse.cs.manchester.ac.uk/club-rules.
+There aren’t enough opportunities for people who are busy teaching or training to meet regularly, network and share their knowledge.
 Journal club fills this gap.

-See who we are.
+Who are we?
+See sigcse.cs.manchester.ac.uk/who.
 You might be interested in two UK based conferences organised and hosted annually by our community:

 - The United Kingdom and Ireland Computing Education Research (UKICER) see ukicer.com (various locations)

 - The Computing Education Practice (CEP) at Durham University

 - Truman, Harry S. (1955) Columbian School, Ott School & Independence High School, The Harry S. Truman Presidential Library and Museum, Independence, Missouri, trumanlibrary.gov